- Schedule a TC Appointment

 TC Science Tutoring

 Tutoring Central provides interactive tutoring in both chemistry and biology.
-The chemistry courses includes introductory chemistry, chemistry & society, general chemistry I and II.
+Chemistry courses include introductory chemistry, chemistry & society, general chemistry I and II.
 Biology students have the opportunity to be tutored in biology for non-majors, general biology I and II.
 The tutors work to make the subject material easier for students by showing the simplest method to understand the assignments or class notes.